The David Hershberg Scholarship for Summer Study Abroad

 How do I apply for the scholarship?

 Applications that do not have all requested material by February 16, 2018 will NOT be eligible for the award.

 - A resume indicating relevant academic and work experience plus any previous international experiences.
 The resume should not contain your name our contact information.

 - A personal statement (maximum 500 words) explaining the reasons for wishing to study abroad and outlining what the candidate hopes to achieve by participating in this program.
 The committee looks for creative programs that can make a positive contribution to society as well as to their academic program and career path.

-- A description of the educational activities to be pursued during the summer, e.g., research project, a language study program, work internship, course enrollment, or other.
+- A project description of the educational activities to be pursued during the summer, e.g., research project, a language study program, work internship, course enrollment, or other.

 - A travel itinerary and estimated budget, specifying additional sources of funding to which he/she will have access and/or for which he/she intends to apply.